Trooditissa – Prodromos – Trooditissa

 The path now opens out onto panoramic views of the valley below until, after 25 minutes, you arrive at a three-way signpost to Foini 4km, Agios Dimitrios 7km & back to Trooditissa 2km.
 Follow the route towards Agios Dimitrios.

 You will be walking on a clear contour-level path through some lovely pine forest.
-At 50 minutes you reach a clearing where there is a round concrete water tank and a signpost to Agios Dimitrios 5km and to Prodromos 8km.
+At 50 minutes you reach a clearing where there is a round concrete water tank and a signpost (currently hidden behind a tree!) to Agios Dimitrios 5km and to Prodromos 8km.

 When you are ready to carry on, cross the main road (between Trooditissa and Prodromos) and walk 50 metres downhill to your right, rejoining the E4 path as signposted by the side of the road.